georgeolee/p-widge/README.md

 ## Performance Notes

 My laptop hit its tenth birthday over a year ago, so I've tried to keep framerate within a reasonable level for anyone running a modern browser on older hardware.
-That being said, lightning-fast performance is not a top priority here.
+That being said, lightning-fast performance isn't a top priority here.

 A few observations: